-What will happen if I don't want to carry on with the trial?
+What will happen if I or my child doesn't want to carry on with the trial?

-If, at any time after agreeing to participate, you change your mind about being involved with this study you are free to withdraw without giving a reason.
-If you withdraw we would not usually perform any more research procedures, although occasionally we might need to offer a follow up visit for safety purposes, for example to check the injection site or a blood result.
+If, at any time after agreeing to participate, you or your child change your minds about being involved with this study you are free to withdraw without giving a reason.
+If your child withdraws we would not usually perform any more research procedures, although occasionally we might need to offer a follow up visit for safety purposes, for example to check the injection site or a blood result.
 Your decision will not result in any penalty.
-Unless you state otherwise, any blood taken whilst you have been in the study will continue to be stored and used for research as detailed above.
+Unless you state otherwise, any blood taken whilst your child has been in the study will continue to be stored and used for research as detailed above.
 You are free to request that the blood samples are destroyed at any time during or after the study.
 If you choose to withdraw from the trial, your standard medical care will not be affected.